GitKelley/scraper/README.md

 ### Scraping fails
 - Some sites may have anti-bot protection
 - Check server logs for specific errors
-- The generic scraper should work with most sites, but some may need custom handling
+- The scraper runs in headed mode on Render to bypass bot detection

 ### Images not showing
 - Images are sent as URLs to Zapier
 - You may need to configure Zapier to download images separately
-- Some sites may block direct image access

 ### Zapier webhook not working
-- Verify your webhook URL is correct in `.env`
+- Verify your API endpoint URL is correct
 - Check Zapier logs for errors
 - Ensure your Zap is turned on
-- Verify the API endpoint URL in your Zapier webhook action

-### Google Form integration
-- Make sure the URL field name in Zapier matches your Google Form field
-- The API accepts multiple field names: `url`, `rentalUrl`, `link`, `Rental URL`, `Rental Link`

 ## License